trailbaseio/trailbase/README.md

 let's quickly chat to see how a proposal fits into the overall roadmap and avoid any surprises.

-Since we're not sure yet what the best setup or exact license is, e.g. compatibility between OSL-3.0 and more popular licenses, we'd ask you to sign a simple CLA that retains your copyright, ensures that TrailBase will continue to be freely available under an OSI-approved copyleft license, while allowing for some flexibility and sub-licensing as established by large, successful projects such as Grafana or Element.
+We're not sure yet what the best setup or exact license is for compatibility between OSL-3.0 and more popular licenses or use as a framework.
+So we'd ask you to sign a simple CLA that retains your copyright, ensures that TrailBase will continue to forever be freely available under an OSI-approved copyleft license, while allowing for some flexibility and sub-licensing as established by much larger, successful projects such as Grafana or Element.

 ## License